awsdocs/aws-iot-docs/developerguide/iot-rule-actions.md

 }
 ```

-For more information, see the [Kinesis Data Firehose Developer Guide](https://docs.aws.amazon.com/firehose/latest/dev/)\.
+For more information, see the [Amazon Kinesis Data Firehose Developer Guide](https://docs.aws.amazon.com/firehose/latest/dev/)\.
+If you use Kinesis Data Firehose to send data to an Amazon S3 bucket and you use a customer managed AWS KMS CMK to encrypt data at rest in Amazon S3, Kinesis Data Firehose must have access to your bucket and permission to use the CMK on the caller's behalf\.
+For more information, see [Grant Kinesis Data Firehose Access to an Amazon S3 Destination](https://docs.aws.amazon.com/firehose/latest/dev/controlling-access.html#using-iam-s3) in the *Amazon Kinesis Data Firehose Developer Guide*\.

 ------